Souss-Massa: Geography

 Souss-Massa borders the regions of Marrakesh-Safi to the north, Drâa-Tafilalet to the northeast and Guelmim-Oued Noun to the southwest.
 To the southeast is Algeria's Tindouf Province.
 The region faces the Atlantic Ocean on its western side: much of the coast is protected by Souss-Massa National Park.
 The interior of the region is dominated by the Anti-Atlas mountain range, while the Sous River runs across the northern part of the region, in the valley between the Anti-Atlas and the High Atlas.
 The capital Agadir is located at the mouth of the Sous.
 Toubkal National Park extends into the northeastern corner of the region.

+Climate

+Three factors influence the semi-arid Mediterranean climate of the region: the topography, the oceanic coastline, and the Sahara Desert.
+In the northern part, dominated by the Atlas Mountains, the climate shifts from humid to semi-arid as one moves towards the plain.
+This plain, which stretches from the base of the Atlas and includes the basins of the Souss and Massa rivers, experiences an arid climate despite its broad exposure to the Atlantic Ocean.
+Meanwhile, the southern and southeastern sections of the region, which lie on the northern edge of the Sahara, have a desert climate.

+In the Souss plain, average precipitation over the last decade has been 2503 mm, while the high plateaus receive between 350 and 400 mm.
+The southern part of the region, adjacent to the Sahara, is much drier, but since 2005, the desert has been experiencing a greening trend due to significant winter rains, especially in 2009–2010.

 History

 Souss-Massa was formed in September 2015 by merging Tata Province, formerly part of Guelmim-Es Semara region, with five provinces of the former Souss-Massa-Drâa region.